Make an Enquiry

 In order to take the JD Canadian pathway on each of these courses you should apply for your choice of the three courses offering these Canadian modules at our London Bloomsbury campus and then select the optional Canadian modules during your studies.

 "I would definitely recommend The University of Law to other international students.
 The University has so much more to offer than just classes and the overall experience has been amazing.
-The administrative staff and the tutors were always very helpful and provided great support.
+The administrative staff and the lecturers were always very helpful and provided great support.
 I plan on going back to Canada, where I will apply to take the NCA (National Committee on Accreditation) exams and then begin to practice the law in Canada."

 Pamela Rekhi LPC student from Canada